 Compensation Objectives and Components.
 The compensation policies of the Company are intended to reinforce the Company's annual and long-term performance objectives, reward and encourage quality performance, and assist the Company in attracting, retaining and motivating executive officers and other senior management with exceptional leadership abilities.
-Consistent with these objectives, the Compensation Committee has established a compensation program consisting primarily of base salary, annual bonus and stock options.
+Consistent with these objectives, the Compensation Committee has established a compensation program consisting primarily of base salary, annual bonus and equity compensation.
 These components of compensation are intended to reward performance, responsibility, initiative and teamwork in developing and implementing the Company's strategic goals.

 The Compensation Committee believes that competitive base salaries are a prerequisite to attracting and retaining a qualified and motivated leadership team.
 Annual bonuses are primarily intended to encourage performance which contributes to achieving annual and other near-term corporate objectives.
-Stock options are primarily intended to align the financial interests of management and directors with those of other shareholders and thereby provide incentives for achieving long-term growth in the value of the Company.
-The Compensation Committee strives for an appropriate balance among the elements of compensation but has not established any formula or policy for the allocation of total compensation among the base salary, annual bonus and stock option components.
+Equity compensation, generally in the form of stock options or restricted stock units, is primarily intended to align the financial interests of management and directors with those of other shareholders and thereby provide incentives for achieving long-term growth in the value of the Company.
+The Compensation Committee strives for an appropriate balance among the elements of compensation but has not established any formula or policy for the allocation of total compensation among the base salary, annual bonus and equity compensation components.
 Although the Company endeavors to provide a total compensation package for its executive officers and senior management which is competitive in its segment of the insurance industry, the Compensation Committee has not engaged in any benchmarking of total compensation or any component of compensation.